angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 3

-I go down to 2 carpet in favor of a couple of Lotus Petals IIRC.
+I go down to 2 Carpets in favor of a couple of Lotus Petals IIRC.
 I keep an interesting 7 with 2 Carpets, 2 Sheoldreds, Underground Sea, Fetch, Doomsday.
 Andrea deploys a pair of fetchlands and we play draw/go for a couple of turns.
-I resolve a carpet on turn one, draw veil on turn 2, draw a green source and play the second carpet on turn three with veil backup.
-I wasn't too sure about this play, but I ultimately did it thinking that my first carpet might have gotten Commanded or I could've ended up under pressure on my mana in the form of Stifle/:card[Wasteland].
+I resolve a Carpet on turn one, draw Veil on turn 2, draw a green source and play the second Carpet on turn three with Veil backup.
+I wasn't too sure about this play, but I ultimately did it thinking that my first Carpet might have gotten Commanded or I could've ended up under pressure on my mana in the form of :card[Stifle]/:card[Wasteland].
 I get :card[Grief]'d, Veil in response, but :card[Drown in the Loch] takes care of my protection spell and takes a Doomsday.
 Sheoldred resolves and is close to going all the way, but Andrea Reeanimates my other Sheoldred and I'm forced to trade them.
 I don't think it's correct to keep them on the table when my opponent is the only one with the means to remove it.
 He was at 4 life, so Reanimate was out of the picture at that point.
 Andrea had a Uro in the graveyard but no second green source.
 He fetched down to three and played a :card[Collector Ouphe], which I just ignore because with double Carpet it isn't doing anything.
 I draw Nihil Spellbomb and get pretty excited, considering that Andrea is empty handed and Uro could be his only real threat.
-I slam it, move to activate it...oops.
+I slam it, move to activate it...
+Oops.
 Collector Ouphe.
 Some turns later I draw a lethal Street Wraith, but my opponent finally finds the second green source for Uro and I lose quickly from there.
 It sucks to get a loss this early, but it was a very interesting game, a bunch of tough choices, lots of back and forth and I